So you’ve made it through the IEC application process, paid for travel insurance and booked a flight to Vancouver. What’s next?

-The first stop on arrival at Vancouver International Airport is customs and immigration.
+The first stop on arrival at Vancouver International Airport (YVR) is customs and immigration.
 After leaving your plane, follow the signs to Customs/Immigration.

-Activating an IEC work permit
+Activating an IEC work permit in Vancouver

 The officer may ask questions about what you intend to do during your stay in Canada.
 The officer may also request to see your other work permit documents.

 Leaving YVR and Travelling Downtown

 Where to stay in Vancouver at the start of a working holiday

 Where to get your Social Insurance Number (SIN) in Vancouver

 Getting a SIN is a straightforward process.
 Bring your activated IEC work permit and passport to the office and join the line.
 The SIN takes less than 10 minutes to be issued, but there may be a long wait to be seen.

-Opening a bank account
+Opening a bank account in Vancouver on IEC

 The downtown area of Vancouver is home to branches from all of the main Canadian banks.
 Most banks offer a newcomers deal that waives fees for at least a year.

 An alternative to banks, credit unions such as Coast Capital offer free chequing accounts.

 Something to be aware of when choosing a bank is that there is a charge for withdrawing cash from ATMs not owned by the bank you have an account with.
 Luckily, most businesses in Canada accept debit (Interac) and credit cards.

-Signing up to a cell phone service
+Signing up to a cell phone service in Vancouver

 Before making a decision, speak to a few different providers.
-One important thing to be aware of is that not all cell phone companies cover everywhere in Canada – Freedom Mobile for example only provides coverage in Canada’s biggest cities.
+One important thing to be aware of is that not all cell phone companies cover everywhere in Canada – Freedom Mobile for example only provides coverage in Canada’s biggest cities and communities.